gb0ye/just-example-bot/README.md

 The bot is pretty simple, get facts and get quotes.

-For the file structure itself the main files is at the root folder while others are inside docs.
+For the file structure the main files is at the root folder while others are inside docs.

 The  gitignore file tells git on my local repo the files to be exempted from being pushed.
-But now that i think of it, the gitignore file should also be exempted but i won't do that.
+But now that i think of it, the gitignore file should also be exempted, but, i won't do that.

 The Readme.md file is obvious